IBM/charts/stable/ibm-db2oltp-dev/README.md

 - Persistent storage using kubernetes dynamic provisioning.
 Uses the default storageclass defined by the kubernetes admin or by using a custom storageclass which will override the default.
   - Set global values to:
     - persistence.enabled: true (default)
-    - persistence.useDynamicProvisioning: true
+    - persistence.useDynamicProvisioning: true (non-default)
   - Specify a custom storageClassName per volume or leave the value empty to use the default storageClass.

 - Persistent storage using a predefined PersistentVolumeClaim or PersistentVolume setup prior to the deployment of this chart
   - Set global values to:
-    - persistence.enabled: true
+    - persistence.enabled: true (default)
     - persistence.useDynamicProvisioning: false (default)
   - Specify an existingClaimName per volume or leave the value empty and let the kubernetes binding process select a pre-existing volume based on the accessMode and size.